 The College makes every effort to estimate a student's Federal Pell Grant and/or State Grant eligibility.
-If after the FAFSA is filed and income and asset verification is complete, and the Federal Pell Grant and/or State Grant amount differs from the original estimate, the Holy Cross Grant will be adjusted accordingly.
+If after income and asset verification the Federal Pell Grant and/or State Grant amount differs from the original estimate, the Holy Cross Grant will be adjusted accordingly.
 This adjustment policy applies only to offers where a Holy Cross Grant was part of the original notification.
 Please be advised that should it be determined that a student is eligible for a Federal Pell Grant or State Grant after the original offer is made, this additional assistance will directly reduce Holy Cross Grant eligibility.